ineshbose/boyd_bot_messenger/README.md

 * [mongoDB](https://www.mongodb.com/): This is to store user details to acquire their timetable while being fast and convenient.

 ### Instructions
-The code is documented using _docstrings_; make sure you go through it.
+The code is documented using _docstrings_ on [Read the Docs](https://boyd-bot-messenger.readthedocs.io/en/latest/docs/); make sure you go through it.
 Since this repository acts like a template, there is not much to change.
 Much of it is mentioned, for example
 ```python
 tmzn = pytz.timezone('Europe/London')   # Timezone
 cal_url = "link/to/timetable.ics"       # University ICS link